sgoudelis/debugmyhttp/README.md

 #### grabber.py

 The grapper.py is a pcap sniffer.
 It sniffs for HTTP traffic coming into any interface searching for the marker keys requested by the UI.
-If the marker key does not exist in REDIS, not traffic is returned.
+If the marker key does not exist in REDIS, no traffic is returned.
+If marked traffic is found it is pushed into REDIS in a pubsub channel.

+Features

+1. Requires root to run.
+It will capture HTTP traffic even malformed HTTP.
+It will scan for traffic in a specific port (--sniffport)
+2. Will scan HTTP traffic for the marker key
+3. Once traffic is found it will publish it into REDIS
+4. It will also push the captured HTTP traffic into a REDIS set (no more than N HTTP requests, defined by the option -t HISTORYLENGTH) for historical purposes
+5. Once marked HTTP request captured reaches the limit of -l REQUESTLIMIT then the grabber will stop capturing that marked traffic

 Usage:
 ```